BIS FMCS Certification for Foreign Manufacturers - Standphill India

 BIS FMCS Certification Fees

-The exact cost varies depending on the product, country, testing scope, and inspection requirements.
+Note: The exact cost varies depending on the product, country of manufacture, testing scope, and inspection requirements.
+Contact Standphill India for a detailed cost estimate for your specific product and country.

 Products Covered Under BIS FMCS Certification